ISM Certified Sales Manager

 This program is designed to prepare participants for the certification exam only.

 The ISM Sales Manager certification sets a recognized international benchmark for managing and organizing sales operations within structured institutional environments.
 It demonstrates an advanced level of competency in supervising sales activities, developing operational policies, and monitoring performance metrics.
 The training program focuses on providing advanced knowledge on certified frameworks, analyzing organizational structures, and reviewing governance mechanisms that align with ISM requirements.
-It provides accredited models, regulatory classifications, and preparation systems for participants aiming to meet ISM exam standards.

 Program Objectives: